MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-report-themes.md

 If you're using one of our original themes, the "Classic" theme, or a custom theme that you imported on top of one of these, the text section of the theme dialog box isn't available for configuring.

 Built-in themes that are affected by this limitation include the following themes:
-* Classic
+- Classic
-* City park
+- City park
-* Classroom
+- Classroom
-* Color blind safe
+- Color blind safe
-* Electric
+- Electric
-* High contrast
+- High contrast
-* Sunset
+- Sunset
-* Twilight
+- Twilight

 If you're using one of the affected themes and you don't need to modify the text settings, you can safely use the other tabs of the dialog box with no issues.
-However, if you want to use the text classes with one of the affected themes, you have a couple options:
+However, if you want to use the text classes with one of the affected themes, you have the following options:

 - The quickest and easiest way to enable the text classes is to select the Default theme options.
-- If you want to keep your current custom theme, to enable the text tab:
+- If you want to keep your current custom theme to enable the text tab:
   1. Export your current theme.
   1. Select the default theme.
   1. Import the custom theme you exported in the first step.

 The text in your report will look different, but you will be able to access the text tab in the theme dialog box.